YasmineBB/curated/testing.md

 I am aware of this issue, and although I cannot solve this for this project due to time restraints, I will do so in the future.

+Another issue I found on Safari is the page headings are getting cut off.

+They are fine on other browsers however, to ensure maximum cross browser compatibility, I added a slight margin on larger screen sizes.

 ## Code Validation

 ### W3C Markup HTML Validator